Directed by Tim Van Patten | Written by David Chase | 52 min

 Early in the episode, Tony nostalgically remarks that his favorite scene in The Godfather is when Vito returns to Sicily in Part II.
-There is plenty of nostalgia associated with “Commendatori”, being that the characters are about to embark on a pilgrimage to the Mafioso Mecca.
+There is plenty of nostalgia associated with “Commendatori,” being that the characters are about to embark on a pilgrimage to the Mafioso Mecca.
 Tony remains reserved about the trip, while Carmela feels slighted that she can’t come along.
 Uncle Junior, who is now under house arrest, reflects on how he never will end up going.
 The very idea of the trip is almost sacred to these characters.

 When the crew—Tony, Chris and Paulie—get to Naples, there is a big focus on the new setting.
 This is location shooting, after all, dip into that budget and treat yourself.
-But director Tim van Patten never overwhelms us with traditional show-goes-to-special-location (e.g. The Sopranos goes to Italy) fare, no overhead scenery shots or stylish culture-montage.
+But director Tim van Patten never overwhelms us with traditional show-goes-to-special-location (e.g. The Sopranos-goes-to-Italy) fare.
+No overhead scenery shots or stylish culture-montage.
 He keeps the episode within The Sopranos slow-burn aesthetic despite the drastic change of location.
 As Tony explained back in Jersey: “it’s a business trip.”

-They soon find out that Italy is completely different than what they expect.
+They soon find out that Italy is completely different than what they expected.
 For one, the boss of the Naples family is a young woman named Annalisa.
 Her father, Don Vittorio, is senile and she now acts as head of the Family.
 It makes Tony uncomfortable doing business with her, the fact she is a woman.

-The Italian soldiers don’t take any shit.
+Furthermore, the Italian soldiers don’t take any shit.
 A young boy sets off firecrackers and Furio Giunta—who has been acting as a guide to the Americans on their trip—mercilessly beats the boy and socks his mother too.
 Tony and Paulie watch in awe.

 The business affairs between Tony and Annalisa aren’t all that important (the main takeaway being that Furio will be sent to Jersey as part of a deal involving luxury cars).
 The sexual tension between the two bosses is what makes the scenes worthwhile.
 Annalisa reminds Tony of Dr. Melfi, what with her psychological quips.
-And Annalisa reminds this reviewer of Isabella, the girl from Tony’s fever dream in season one (mostly in appearance).
+In turn, Annalisa reminds this reviewer of Isabella, the girl from Tony’s fever dream in season one (mostly in appearance).
 There is a scene where Tony and Annalisa walk amidst ancient ruins and the same aural quality that pervaded “Isabella” is felt.

-Back in Jersey, we get a storyline involving the mobster’s wives, mainly focusing on Angie Bonpensiero’s existential crisis and Carmela’s reaction to it.
+Back in Jersey, we get a storyline involving the mobsters’ wives, mainly focusing on Angie Bonpensiero’s existential crisis and Carmela’s reaction to it.
 This storyline is good for giving some depth to Big Pussy’s storyline, while also giving Carmela her first feature of the season, but it isn’t as interesting as the average Soprano plot.

 Pussy, if you’ll remember, is now a reluctant FBI informant and meets with his handler Skip throughout the episode.
-He has also been extremely cold and loveless to his wife Angie ever since his return at the beginning of the season.
+He has also been extremely cold and loveless to his wife, Angie, ever since his return at the beginning of the season.
 She contemplates suicide and pursues divorce, which is criticized by the hypocritical Carmela.